AT&T Troubleshooting Guide

 Does your signal keep dropping?
 Are you unable to watch your favorite channels?
 Are you slowly having a mental breakdown because your TV ain’t working?
 (We kid.)

-Check the HDMI cable between your TV and the AT&T TV device first for a solid fit.
+Check the HDMI cable between your TV and the DIRECTV device first for a solid fit.
 If you’re using an Ethernet cable to connect the device to the internet (which we recommend when possible, as it’s a more reliable connection than wireless), check that next.

 Also check the power cable.
 It’ll be more obvious if that’s not connected properly, as nothing will turn on, but you might as well be thorough.

-If you’re using AT&T TV as an app through a third-party device (Apple TV, Roku, Amazon Fire TV, etc.), apply these same steps to that streaming device.
+If you’re using DIRECTV STREAM as an app through a third-party device (Apple TV, Roku, Amazon Fire TV, etc.), apply these same steps to that streaming device.

 It really does work for everything because home electronics, like your TV device and gateway, all need a good cleaning now and then to get them running properly again.

-You can restart your AT&T TV device by pushing the red button on the side of the box or unplugging the power cord and plugging it back in.
+You can restart your DIRECTV device by unplugging the power cord and plugging it back in.
 You can also run network diagnostics through Settings.

 You also might want to restart the internet modem/router or gateway at the same time, just to make sure all connections are simultaneously refreshed.